-Our limited assurance engagement focused on the following data and information of the CR Report 2015 of Swiss Re for the financial year ended 31 December 2015:
+Our limited assurance engagement focused on the following data and information disclosed in the CR Report 2017 of Swiss Re and its consolidated subsidiaries, for the financial year ended 31 December 2017:

 - The management and reporting processes with respect to the consolidated CR reporting as well as the control environment in relation to the aggregation of data and information;

 - The organizational measures and internal key controls in place at the corporate level regarding aggregation of information obtained from the subsidiaries and reporting functions;

 - The consolidated data and information disclosed in the sections “Creating sustainability solutions”, “Extending our risk intelligence”, “Being a responsible investor”, “Exploring and shaping the risk landscape”, “Reducing our environmental footprint”, “Engaging our people” and “Compliance: Code of Conduct” marked with the logo ;

 - The information marked with the logo namely the consolidated CO2 emissions 2017 (Scope 1, 2 and 3 in adherence with the Greenhouse Gas Protocol) of the tables entitled “CO2 emissions per employee (full-time equivalent, FTE), Swiss Re Group”, “Underlying environmental data, Swiss Re Group” and “Indirect emissions from purchased electricity, Swiss Re Group” in the online version of the CR Report 2017 covering the reporting period from 1 October 2016 to 30 September 2017;

 - The information marked with the logo about the retirement of 80 780 tonnes of CO2e (CO2 equivalents).

 The management reporting processes with respect to the CR Report 2017 were assessed against the internal and external policies and procedures as set forth in the following: